ajpelu/dp_dispersantes/tables/table1.md

 ##Tabla 1.
 Información Status.
-# Generate table of taxa information
+# Generate table of taxa information.
 We create a table with information about the species we found in our study (scientific name and id).
 * Export the data and save as `./data/taxa_list.csv`